 Coronavirus Disease 2019 (COVID-19)

 In response to the COVID-19 pandemic, Pratt has instituted many policies and procedures to maintain the safety of our campus.
-This situation continues to evolve and we will provide updates to the community on the Back to Pratt site.
+This situation continues to evolve and we will provide updates to the community on the Covid Care page.

 Seasonal influenza (“flu”) is a very contagious viral disease that attacks the respiratory tract, including the nose, throat and lungs.
 It spreads from an infected person when they cough or sneeze, or if there is contact with the infected person’s respiratory secretions.